TaylorDarneille/SEIRFX818/11-projects/project-2.md

 * **Don't hesitate to write throwaway code to solve short term problems**
 * **Read the docs for whatever technologies you use.** Most of the time, there is a tutorial that you can follow, but not always, and learning to read documentation is crucial to your success as a developer
 * **Commit early, commit often.** Don't be afraid to break something because you can always go back in time to a previous version.
 * **User stories define what a specific type of user wants to accomplish with your application**.
-It's tempting to just make them _todo lists_ for what needs to get done, but if you keep them small & focused on what a user cares about from their perspective, it'll help you know what ot build
+It's tempting to just make them _todo lists_ for what needs to get done, but if you keep them small & focused on what a user cares about from their perspective, it'll help you know what to build
 * **Write pseudocode before you write actual code.** Thinking through the logic of something helps.

 ## Useful Resources

 * [**Heroku**](http://www.heroku.com) _\(for hosting your back-end\)_
-* [**Writing Good User Stories**](http://www.mariaemerson.com/user-stories/) _\(for a few user story tips\)_
+* [**How to write user stories that don't suck**](https://revelry.co/user-stories-that-dont-suck/) _\(for a few user story tips\)_
 * [**Presenting Information Architecture**](http://webstyleguide.com/wsg3/3-information-architecture/4-presenting-information.html) _\(for more insight into wireframing\)_

 ## Project Feedback + Evaluation